GeorgeDaoud3/SOFE4630U-MS4/README.md

       <img src="figures/postgresDockerfile.jpg" alt="Dockerfile for the PostgreSQL server" width="500" />

-   3. Now, let's create and push the Docker image to the repository.
+   3. To create and push the Docker image to the repository.
        ``` cmd
       REPO=<REPO full path>
       POSTGRES_IMAGE=$REPO/postgres:election